Animals That Start With I

 Herman von Ihering was such a well respected zoologist that many species have been named after him.
 The Ihering's Atlantic spiny rat which is known for their coat.
 While they are born with soft fur, the fur along the back of their body hardens as they develop.
 The result is a series of hard spines which, it is believed, are used for protection against predators.
 While they resemble rats, they are actually genetically closer related to guinea pigs.

-Other animals that start with i due to being named after von Ihering include:
+Other animals that start with the letter i due to being named after von Ihering include:

 - Ihering's akodont (Brucepattersonius iheringi) - another type of South American rodent